dagnall53/NMEADisplay/README.md

 'User' Settings for the display are kept in an Single structure that starts with a "KEY".
 Changing this key in the compiler will force the code to load the "Default"
 Also, should the EEPROM value of this 'KEY' be misread, then the 'default' will be set. _ this is intended to allow the first time run to set defaults.

+Use of SD card:
+Apparently, File Names longer than 8 charecters will be truncated by the SD library, so keep filenames shorter Ver 1.2 I have moved the music to a subdirectory in anticipation of adding SD logging